Adroiti/docs-for-code-review-tools/Detekt/RethrowCaughtException.md

 ## Description

-This rule reports all exceptions that are caught and then later re-thrown without modification.
+Reports all exceptions that are caught and then later re-thrown without modification.
 It ignores caught exceptions that are rethrown if there is work done before that.

 Example of **incorrect** code: